1999-2006 Chevy Silverado or GMC Sierra Slip-on Rocker Panel Extended Cab w/rear Suicide Doors, Driver Side

 Each panel is also e-coated for additional corrosion protection.
 The e-coating leaves a black finish that can be scuffed and painted over.

 Whether you need to replace the driver side, passenger side, or both, we have the parts that you’re looking for.
-Fix the rust on your rocker panels by ordering this 1999-2006 Chevy Silverado/GMC Sierra extended cab slip-on rocker panel from Raybuck Auto Body Parts today.
+Fix the rust on your rocker panels by ordering this 1999-2006 Chevy Silverado/GMC Sierra extended cab”Slip-on”rocker panel from Raybuck Auto Body Parts today.

 ** Cutting is required in areas where suicide doors latch